-The Survey of Consumer Finances (SCF) found that the median inheritance in the U.S. is $69,000.
+The 2019 Survey of Consumer Finances (SCF) found that the average inheritance in the U.S. is $110,050 for the middle class.
 Yet an HSBC survey found that Americans in retirement expect to leave nearly $177,000 to their heirs.
 As it turns out, the passing of property and assets doesn’t always go as expected or planned.
 Plus, though it may seem like a windfall, getting an inheritance is rarely as easy as depositing a check.
-Read on as we explain exactly how inheritance works.
+If you have questions surrounding the specifics of your inheritance, consider speaking with a financial advisor.

-When someone dies, they transfer their estate to survivors through inheritance.
+When someone dies and there is no living spouse, survivors receive the estate through inheritance.
 This is usually a cash endowment given to children or grandchildren, but an inheritance may also include assets like stocks and real estate.
 Asset distribution is determined during the estate planning process, when wills are written and heirs or beneficiaries are designated.

 Inheritance becomes more complicated if the deceased did not outline asset distribution before death.
 In that case, a probate court must determine the wishes of the deceased as best it can.
 The probate court will check to see if the deceased named beneficiaries on stocks, bank accounts, brokerage accounts and retirement plans.
 Real estate, jewelry, heirlooms and other property can be more difficult to allocate.